A large majority of people have indicated they do not want to burden family members if on going help is needed to get around.

 Second - 60% to 70% of Americans 65 or older will require assistance at some time according to the American Society of Aging.

-These points tell us the risk is high and - no one can say they won't "need help to get around".
+In addition, it would be nice but no one can say they won't "need help to get around".

 - Where do you want to be if help is needed and what would you like to happen?

 - What would your family do?
 Could one change what they are now doing to come help?
-Who could?

 Have a Question?